statisticsnorway/helm-charts/source/ssb-chart/README.md

 # -- Mount path.
 # Required.
 folder: /data
-# Define owner user and owner group for the mounted volume.
+# -- Define owner user and owner group for the mounted volume.
+# NOTE: Only use this option if setting the `PodSecurityContext.fsGroup` to the containers
+# process UID (runAsUser) does NOT work.
 # Optional.
 owner: